Mark-Kramer/Case-Studies-Python/content/08/basic-visualizations-and-descriptive-statistics-of-spike-train-data.md

-**A.** Let’s focus on the first command, which defines the variable ISIsLow.
+**A.** Let’s focus on the first command, which defines the variable `ISIsLow`.
 Here, we use the function `diff()` with input `SpikesLow`.
 If you have not seen the command `diff()` before, look it up using `np.diff()?`.
 Briefly, the `diff()` command computes the difference between adjacent elements of the input.
 In this case, the vector `SpikesLow` represents the times at which spikes occur.
 Therefore, the difference between adjacent elements of `SpikesLow` produces the time interval or waiting time between successive spikes.
 To further explore the concept of an ISI, let’s write the spike times as a vector,

 $$
 v = {t_1, t_2, t_3, ..., T_N},